Written by: John Fierst

 Table of Contents:

-Back to Top Two Weeks in the Wilderness,
+Two Weeks in the Wilderness,

 “Quinze jours dans le désert,” written by Alexis de Tocqueville and published after his death by Gustave de Beaumont, his friend and traveling companion in America, describes the journey on horseback the two men took from Detroit to Saginaw in 1831, a journey that actually occurred over a period of nine days, from July 23 to July 31.
 Tocqueville began to write